forki/PaketIntro/slides/index.md

 ### What is Paket?

 - Dependency manager for all .NET and Mono projects
-- Plays well with NuGet packages and [nuget.org](http://www.nuget.org)
-- Allows to reference source code files from HTTP and GitHub
 - Version 1.0 released at F# eXchange 2015

 <br /><br />